Lacy Johnson is a partner at Ice Miller LLP in Indianapolis. His primary areas of practice focus on public affairs services.

-Johnson served on the board of directors for the Indianapolis Airport Authority from 2000 until 2012 and was its President from 2000-2008.
-He is a member of the Indiana University Foundation, the Health and Hospital Corporation of the Marion County Board of Trustees, the Congressional Black Caucus Political Education and Leadership Institute, the Skyline Club, Indianapolis Downtown, Inc., Oaks Academy, the American Pianists Association, the American Red Cross National Diversity Advisory Council, and the United States Democratic Black Caucus PAC Board, Madam Walker Legacy Center, Chair of the Mays Council of Advisors, Congressional Black Caucus Policy Institute, and Eskenazi Health Board.
-He is the Seventh District Representative of the Indiana Democratic Party and a Democratic National Committee at-large member.
+Mr. Johnson served on the Board of Directors for the Indianapolis Airport Authority from 2000 until 2012 and was its President from 2000-2008.
+He is a member of the Indiana University Foundation, Health and Hospital Corporation of Marion County Board of Trustees, Congressional Black Caucus Political Education and Leadership Institute, Skyline Club, Indianapolis Downtown, Inc., Oaks Academy, American Pianists Association, American Red Cross National Diversity Advisory Council, the United States Democratic Black Caucus PAC Board, Madam Walker Legacy Center, Chair of the Mays Council of Advisors, Congressional Black Caucus Policy Institute, and Eskenazi Health Board.
+He is the 7th District representative of the Indiana Democratic Party and a Democratic National Committee at-large member.
 Mr. Johnson is also a member of the Lawyers Council of the Indianapolis Civil Liberties Union, International Association of Chiefs of Police, Dean's Advisory Council of the Krannert School of Management at Purdue University, Omega Psi Phi Fraternity, and Sigma Pi Phi Fraternity.
 He is also a Grand Inspector General 33° of Constantine #25, Scottish Rite of PHA.
 Mr. Johnson is a Sagamore of the Wabash, and he has been named in Who's Who in Black Indianapolis and Indiana Super Lawyers.